jvrjsanchez/mockAI/README.md

 ### Quick start for dev team

 This README will be updated throughout the development process.
 The following is a quick start guide for the development team.
+RUNNING npm run dev or npm run flask-dev will install the requirements.txt for you.
+You still need to do an npm install in the root directory of mock_ai.

 # Project Directory